100 Items That Will Disappear After An Emergency

 Fire Extinguishers: As people who consider themselves prepared for emergencies, we need to think about accidents or other challenges right around our homes other than outside sources causing the emergency.

 You could have an oil fire in your kitchen, a spark-caused fire in your garage, or other fire-type emergencies.
-Have a fire extinguisher for the most common fire you might expect at your home, and make sure it is fully charged and tested from time to time.
+Have a fire extinguisher for the most common fire you might expect at your home, and ensure it is fully charged and tested occasionally.

 Tents/Tarps/Shelters: Need I say more, we all need a tarp or some sort of shelter to keep us from getting too hot or too cold and wet.